MateuszJanduraUszu/mjmem/README.md

 # Compatibility

 The MJMEM library is designed to work with Windows 10 and above.
 While it is optimized for these versions, it may also be compatible with older Windows versions.
 However, official support is focused on Windows 10 and newer versions.

 # Questions and support

-If you have any questions, encouter issues, or need assistance with the MJMEM, feel free to reach out.
-You can contact me through the
-[issues][] section or via [email][].
+If you have any questions, encounter issues, or need assistance with the MJMEM, feel free to reach out.
+You can contact me through the [issues][] section or via [email][].

 # License